Claude for Lawyers

 CRAFT in Action: A Complete Example

-Here is a full CRAFT prompt for AI-assisted contract review:
+A full CRAFT prompt for AI-assisted contract review:

 Common Mistakes to Avoid